AdriaArray - Data analysis and research

 In the following we summarize the discussion on potential topics of CRGs.

-Survey of monitoring practices at national agencies: F. Tilmann, G. Rossi & Z. Roumeloti.
+Survey of monitoring practices at national agencies.

 Parametric data exchange with EMSC, station naming and reporting: C. Papazachos & C. Evangelidis.

-Machine learning for seismicity detection and location & crowd processing: D Sindija & F. Tilmann.
+Machine learning for seismicity detection and location & crowd processing: D. Sindija & F. Tilmann.

-Body wave tomography
+Body wave arrival times determination

-The large station array and huge high-quality data stream, produced earlier by the AlpArray and now by AdriaArray Seismic Networks, provide a rich and unique dataset for body wave tomography studies.
 To optimize the exploitation of the size and quality of these dataset we need to employ semi- or fully automated picking procedures able to reproduce in the best way the careful, handy re-picked tasks of the experienced seismologists.

 - This activity could include: